 \section{Conclusion}

 We propose a definition for content and style and a problem formulation for unsupervised C-S disentanglement.
 Based on the formulation, \texttt{C-S DisMo} is proposed to assign different and independent roles to content and style when approximating the real data distributions.
 Our method outperforms other unsupervised approaches and achieves comparable or even better performance than the SOTA supervised methods.
-As for the limitation, we fail on datasets containing multiple categories with large appearance variation, e.g., CIFAR-10~\citep{krizhevsky2009learning}, which does not match our assumption.
-Our method could be adopted to help downstream tasks, e.g., domain translation, single-view 3D reconstruction, etc. An interesting direction is to apply our method to contrastive learning.
-With disentangled representations, contrastive learning could perform more effectively.
+As for the limitation, we fail on datasets containing multiple categories with large appearance variation, \textit{e.g.}, CIFAR-10~\cite{krizhevsky2009learning}, which does not match our assumption.
+As for application, our method could be adopted to help downstream tasks, \textit{e.g.}, domain translation, single-view 3D reconstruction, etc.